hoplon/castra/README.md

 ## Usage

-FIXME: explanation
+Castra uses Cognitect's Transit library to serialize and deserialize EDN as JSON, giving a transparent feel for calling remote functions and abstracting the HTTP layer away at the same time.

 ## Examples

-The [hoplon-demos][2] repo contains demo apps using Castra.
+The [Hoplon Demos][2] repo contains demo apps using Castra.

 ## License